-The Airport has developed and is implementing a 5 year capital improvement program, which is approved by the FAA and Georgia Department of Transportation.
-Future improvements include, but are not limited to, completing the on-airport clearing project, easement acquisitions and right of way for off-airport clearing; Designing and constructing the Runway 31 Extention and approach lighting replacement; and expanding Area "C".
-In order to prioritize the clearing of obstructions, the Taxiway Alpha extension and Terminal Ramp expansion projects have been pushed further out.
+The Airport has developed and is implementing a five (5) year capital improvement program, which is approved by the FAA and Georgia Department of Transportation (GDOT).
+Future improvements include, but are not limited to, completing the on-airport clearing project, easement acquisitions and right of way for off-airport clearing, clearing of all airport obstructions, Runway 31 Extension and approach lighting replacement design and construction, and Area "C" and Terminal Apron expansion.